OpenMined/opus/README.md

 2. run `docker-compose up`

 This will start both the client/server application, and both will reload automatically as you make changes.

+## Further Documentation

+See the Readmes within the `client/` and `server/` directories for more information.